 *** The Role of the Nose in Taste

 The nose contains olfactory cells capable of distinguishing more than 20,000 fragrances.
 During chewing, foods are heated and crushed, releasing odorous molecules that rise to the nose through the back of the mouth (blue arrow on the diagram above).
-This phenomenon, called retro-olfaction, strongly contributes to the analysis of food perfumes, even more than inhalation smell (through the nostrils).
-Wine tasters, sucking air through their clenched teeth and “gulping” the sip, amplify the phenomenon of retro-olfaction to better distinguish all the flavors of a grand cru.
+This phenomenon, called retro-olfaction, strongly contributes to the analysis of food perfumes, even more than the inhalation smell (through the nostrils).
+Wine tasters, sucking air through their clenched teeth and “gulping” the sip, amplify the phenomenon of retro-olfaction better to distinguish all the flavors of a grand cru.

 *** Inseparable Receivers to Better Feel the Taste